amolina38/HealthInfo-AMES/README.md

 Initial Setup:
 1. Using powershell `cd` to C:\...HealthInfo-AMES
-2. Run `npm install` before you can run scripts
+2. Run `npm install` before you can run scripts (only have to do this when project is first pulled)
 3. Run `npm start` and open localhost